OlgaQAworld/OlgaQAworld/README.md

  __SQL__

-  - I have knowledge of how to write simple quires using SELECT, FROM, WHERE, GROUP BY, HAVING, ORDER BY
+  - I have knowledge of how to write simple queries using SELECT, FROM, WHERE, GROUP BY, HAVING, ORDER BY
   - [Examples](https://docs.google.com/spreadsheets/d/1NkJY7gMgvUNX5q3ma6WMOuZA649s_JDl/edit?usp=sharing&ouid=115672572273097717847&rtpof=true&sd=true)

 __Задача__